Why Are My Calathea Leaves Curling? (And What to Do)

 - Gently remove the plant from its pot

-- Inspect the roots: healthy roots are white or tan, rotting roots are brown and mushy
+- Inspect the roots: healthy calathea roots are white or light tan and firm.
+Rotting roots are brown, mushy, and may smell

-- Repot in fresh, well-draining soil with perlite mixed in
+- Repot in fresh, well-draining soil (standard potting mix with perlite and some orchid bark)

 Quick Diagnosis Checklist